It comes on suddenly.

 For months, I’m obnoxiously giddy about my life and what I get to do for a living.
 I’m on a roll.
 No, not just on a roll: I’m on fire! #Unstoppable.

 Until, one day, I wake up feeling…doomed.
 Life is relentless.
 I have to do this till I die?
 I hate my industry.
 Everyone’s a dirtbag, and I’m pandering to them.
 I have no good ideas.
 I’ve lost my edge.
 My posts on Instagram aren’t getting many likes.
 I’m not “resonating.”
 Nobody likes me anymore.
 It’s time to step aside, make way for the new kids, take up decoupage.
 I’m tired.
-I can’t even go near my laptop, need to lie down and watch TV on my iPad.
-All of the latest season of Real Housewives of Orange County, even though it sucks.
+I can’t even go near my laptop, need to lie down and watch streaming shows on my iPad.
+All of the latest season of Real Housewives of [Current Location], even though it now sucks.
 Or maybe start The Sopranos from the beginning again.
 The Wire?
 No, Breaking Bad.
 That’ll keep me stupefied for at least a week, give me a sense of purpose.
 See you on the other side.